simp/pkg-r10k/README.md

 * The build process creates RPMs for the r10k gem and each of its dependencies.
 * The `r10k` executable is installed into `/usr/share/simp/bin/r10k`
+* Tested against Puppet 5.5 and Puppet 6

 ## Setup